-This curriculum guide provides guidance to staff as they begin to develop or revise their SYIP structure and activities.
-We aim to ensure that all SYIP worksites serving our interns have strong content and the ability to produce Interns that are work ready.
-The quality of SYIP depends heavily on the ability and professional training of the SYIP worksite staff to:
+This curriculum guide provides guidance to staff as they begin to develop or revise their HSIP structure and activities.
+We aim to ensure that all HSIP worksites serving our interns have strong content and the ability to produce interns that are work ready.
+The quality of HSIP depends heavily on the ability and professional training of the HSIP worksite staff to:

-- 1. Relate effectively to young people and understand their needs. - 2.
-Develop and execute interesting activities for youth. - 3.
-Help young people resolve behavioral problems and issues between themselves and others. - 4.
-Interact effectively with Interns and parents; and - 5.
-Effectively communicate the mission, goals, and policies of SYIP.
+- 1. Relate effectively to young people and understand their needs - 2.
+Develop and execute interesting activities for youth - 3.
+Help young people resolve behavioral problems conflict - 4.
+Interact effectively with Interns and parents - 5.
+Effectively communicate the mission, goals, and policies of HSIP

-This guide is based on the seven learning objectives the Office of Youth Programs team strives to see every SYIP participant attain:
+This guide is based on the seven learning objectives the Office of Youth Programs strives to see every HSIP participant:

-- Post-Secondary Education Exploration - Earn money and gain meaningful work-based learning opportunities during the school year - Gain exposure to exciting career industries and create vital career connections - Knowing How to Set Yourself Apart - Gain Financial Literacy Skills with the ability to understand and make use of a variety of financial skills, including personal finance management, budgeting, and investing - Goal Setting Skills - Learn and develop stackable skills, attitude, and commitment needed to succeed in today's workforce
+- Explore post-secondary education - Earn money and gain meaningful work-based learning opportunities - Gain exposure to exciting career industries and create vital career connections - Learn how to set themselves apart - Gain financial literacy skills with the ability to understand and make use of a variety of financial skills, including personal finance management, budgeting, and investing - Goal setting skills - Learn and develop stackable skills, attitude, and commitment needed to succeed in today's workforce

-All students will be challenged to reach their maximum potential using this guide.
+Il students will be challenged to reach their maximum potential using this guide.
 This guide is flexible enough to encompass individual differences and individual goals.
 You can reinforce these goals with participants using approved lesson plans and continuous support from the Office of Youth Programs.